FarronF/limerick-council-meetings/meetings/2022/09/19-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th July 2022.md

 out proposals for the disposal of 0.0606 hectares of land at Teach na hAbhann, Rhebogue,

-Limerick and the intention to bring a Section 183 Notice to Full Council in this regard, for--- 3
+Limerick and the intention to bring a Section 183 Notice to Full Council in this regard, for
+---
+3

 approval.